threerings/nenya/README.md

 Artifacts
 ---------

+Nenya provides three different build artifacts, for differing purposes:

+* nenya: contains the main Java library; exports dependencies only for libraries which are required by a running client or server.
+* nenya-tools: contains the media precompilation portions of Nenya which one need integrate into their build; exports dependencies for libraries needed when running precompilation.
+* nenyalib: contains the main ActionScript library; exports dependencies for libraries needed when building a SWF using nenyalib.

 A Maven repository containing released versions of the Nenya Java and ActionScript artifacts are maintained here.
 To add a Nenya dependency to a Maven project, add the following to your `pom.xml`: